Brontosaurus: Diet and energy requirements

-Posture and locomotion
+Posture

-Historically, sauropods like Brontosaurus were believed to be too massive to support their own weight on dry land, so theoretically they must have lived partly submerged in water, perhaps in swamps.
+Historically, sauropods like Brontosaurus were believed to have been too massive to support their weight on dry land, so theoretically, they must have lived partly submerged in water, perhaps in swamps.
 Recent findings do not support this, and sauropods are thought to have been fully terrestrial animals.
 Diplodocids like Brontosaurus are often portrayed with their necks held high up in the air, allowing them to browse on tall trees.
 Though some studies have suggested that diplodocid necks were less flexible than previously believed, other studies have found that all tetrapods appear to hold their necks at the maximum possible vertical extension when in a normal, alert posture, and argue that the same would hold true for sauropods barring any unknown, unique characteristics that set the soft tissue anatomy of their necks apart from that of other animals.